 A seemingly endless collection of opinions and rebuttals, al-Jaʿalī’s writing on divorce is illustrative of the vision of the Mālikī school he sought to reinforce with his text.
 Islamic law was not to be the product of disconnected entreaties to its original sources, but of the casuistry expected of the postformative madhhab tradition.
 General rules were brought into relief by interpreting their many subordinate cases, occasionally hypothetical scenarios that were themselves judged according to their agreement with positions already recognized by the school.
 For al-Jaʿalī, that recognition was dominated by the Mālikīs of early modern Egypt.
-It was not to local influence, however.
+It was not impervious to local influence, however.
 Distinct from much of the legal literature of the genre, and perhaps curious given the text’s omission of any of his country’s venerable Mālikīs that preceded him, al-Jaʿalī periodically adds to the responses of his interlocutors additional examples of Mālikī practice from colonial Sudan.

-Jaʿalī approaches contract law with similar respect for the literary conventions and preeminent scholars of the postformative Mālikī school.
+al-Jaʿalī approaches contract law with similar respect for the literary conventions and preeminent scholars of the postformative Mālikī school.
 He begins discussion of a notoriously complicated question of sales, preemptive rights in partnership contracts (shufʿa), by noting its correspondence to two other forms of obtaining property, usurpation (ghaṣb) and restitution (istiḥqāq).
-Though restitution may resemble preemption, each is governed by a distinct set of injunctions.
-Jaʿalī cites al-Dardīr’s Aqrab al-masālik in observing that there are four necessary elements for preemption: 1) the remaining and partial owner of the property, the preemptor; 2) the buyer of a partner’s stake of the property without the preemptor’s permission; 3) the value of the selling partner’s shares of the property; and 4) the form of preemption, a claim contingent on the details of the departing partner’s contract with any potential buyer.
+Though restitution may resemble preemption, each is governed by a distinct set of injunctions. al-Jaʿalī cites al-Dardīr’s Aqrab al-masālik in observing that there are four necessary elements for preemption: 1) the remaining and partial owner of the property, the preemptor; 2) the buyer of a partner’s stake of the property without the preemptor’s permission; 3) the value of the selling partner’s shares of the property; and 4) the form of preemption, a claim contingent on the details of the departing partner’s contract with any potential buyer.

-Jaʿalī provides detailed examples for each.
+al-Jaʿalī provides detailed examples for each.
 After an intriguing discussion of the Sudanese vegetables eligible for both joint ownership and shufʿa, he considers the harvesting of crops.
 He notes that Mālik justified their inclusion under the rules of preemption through juristic preference (istiḥsān), a legal instrument that he employed in exceptional cases.
-He the four instances in which the school’s founder exercised such discretion by pointing to a well-known verse often attributed to the Andalusian polymath and specialist of law, Muḥammad b.
+He specifies the four instances in which the school’s founder exercised such discretion by pointing to a well-known verse often attributed to the Andalusian polymath and specialist of law, Muḥammad b.
 Muḥammad al-Ruʿaynī (d.
 1547), better known as al-Ḥaṭṭāb.
 According to al-Ḥaṭṭāb, “Mālik ruled according to juristic preference regarding the preemption of dwellings as well as the harvesting of crops, by treating cases of injury like those of financial transactions, and in awarding five camels as compensation for the severance of a victim’s thumb.”
 Returning to al-Dardīr, al-Jaʿalī explained that in each case Mālik suspended analogical reasoning (qiyās) in favor of custom, the general good, consensus, or avoiding unnecessary harm.
 He clarified that the laws of injury designated by al-Ḥaṭṭāb actually referred to the principle of proportional retaliation (qiṣāṣ) that governed torts.
 However, Mālik relied on juristic preference when admitting the testimony and oaths of women in cases of injury because, as al-Ḥaṭṭāb indicated, such allegations are to be treated with the same standards of evidence as financial transactions.